Dhakiyarr Wirrpanda: Background

+Impact

+The killing of a white policeman caused a national sensation.
+The NT administrator, Robert Weddell, said the federal government needed to counter with a “strong demonstrative force”, making “casualties amongst these Aboriginals inevitable”.
+In front-page news in the Melbourne Herald, he argued that a punitive expedition was required to “teach the natives a lesson”.
+As this was only four years since the Coniston Massacre, also in the Northern Territory, where national demonstrations were mobilised to protest against the possibility of military operations designed to massacre Indigenous Australians.
+The outcome was a missionary 'peace expedition' led by the Rev HE Warren and Rev Alf Dyer who were with the Church Mission Society, tasked to convince the perpetrators of the killing of the Japanese trepangers and policeman to face trial in Darwin.

-Wirrpanda was tried for the death of McColl, and the Japanese trepangers, in April 1934 in Darwin at the Supreme Court of the Northern Territory.
-Being unaware that this trial would take place he and the 13 other accused travelled there alongside AJ Dyer, who was with the Church Mission Society, as a part of a 'Peace Expedition'.
-They set sail on 10 April, on the Oituli, and were surprised, on their arrival, to be placed in Fannie Bay Gaol.
+Wirrpanda was ultimately convinced by Dyer and others to surrender himself and submit to trial in Darwin, in April 1934 in Darwin at the Supreme Court of the Northern Territory.
+To get there they set sail on 10 April, on the Oituli, and were surprised, on their arrival, to be placed in Fannie Bay Gaol.

+Supreme Court trial

-Within the trial there were a series of procedural irregularities and few witnesses were called, none of which were for the defence, and the accused themselves were not allowed to testify; additionally the police tracker acted as an interpreter.
+During the trial there were a series of procedural irregularities and few witnesses were called, none of which were for the defence, and the accused themselves were not allowed to testify; additionally the police tracker acted as an interpreter.
 As a result of this trial, on 5 August 1934, the judge TA Wells found Wirrpanda guilty of murder and sentenced him to death by hanging.
 This sentence was not translated for Wirrpanda and was despite a plea for mercy by Cecil Cook, the then protector of Aborigines, and an outburst by Dyer that the judge and the jury had not heard the true story.

+High Court appeal

-This caused a national outcry and was then appealed at the High Court of Australia in the case Tuckiar v The King where it was heard between 29 October and 8 November 1934 where this conviction was quashed and his immediate release from jail was ordered.
+This caused a national outcry and was then appealed at the High Court of Australia in the case Tuckiar v The King, heard between 29 October and 8 November 1934.
+Wirrpanda's conviction was quashed and his immediate release from jail was ordered.
 The court found that the original trial had been a serious miscarriage of justice.

+Release and death

 Wirrpanda was then released from jail and taken to the Kahlin Compound on 12 November 1934.
 Wirrpanda, who had made plans to attend the cinema with Dyer, then disappeared from the compound and was never seen again.
-Many explanations have been made for the disappearance, including that h was murdered by friends of McColl, but this has never been established.
+Many explanations have been made for the disappearance, including that he was murdered by friends of McColl, but this has never been established.
 There is no record of him after this date and it has remained one of Australia's oldest missing person cases.

-Wirrpanda's grandson said of this:
+Wirrpanda's grandson, Dhukal Wirrpanda, said in 2025:

-That’s a long time ago – 1934.
-We’ve been waiting since then and we still don’t know what happened to him.
+That's a long time ago – 1934.
+We've been waiting since then and we still don't know what happened to him.

 If somebody knows then they are keeping it secret, but we lost our leader and we lost all of his knowledge and power.